 There are no underlying annual lease payments on the property, nor are there any joint venture or carried interests on the property.
 There is a 3% net smelter returns royalty registered on the property, with an industry-standard buy-down provision granted to VR.

-- Airborne Hyperspectral survey completed in late June, with 2 m resolution across 320 spectral channels for high resolution mapping of alteration minerals over a 100 sq km area, centered on property.
+- Airborne Hyperspectral survey completed in late June, with 2 m resolution across 320 spectral channels for high resolution mapping of alteration minerals over a 100 sq km area, centered on the property.

-100 m line spacing over 3 x 5 km area;
+- High resolution VTEM+ airborne EM survey completed in July; 100 m line spacing over 3 x 4.5 km area:

-- RTP and TMI magnetic maps for mapping; resistivity maps and conductivity products for identifying sulfide-bearing breccias, vein stockworks and massive mantos.
+- RTP and TMI magnetic maps for mapping; resistivity maps and conductivity products for identifying sulfide-bearing breccias, vein stockworks and massive sulfide mantos.

-- Systematic rock sampling of high-grade silver veins, and silver-bearing mantos and breccia bodies in order to establish geochemical zonation across the entire mineral system, and to prioritize drill targets amongst the various high grade silver showings at surface.
+- Systematic rock sampling of high-grade silver veins, and silver-bearing mantos and breccia bodies in order to establish geochemical zonation across the entire mineral system, and to prioritize drill targets amongst the various high-grade silver showings at surface:

 The Reveille property is located in the southern part of the Walker Lane mineral belt in Nevada, host to numerous Tertiary-aged epithermal gold and silver deposits with production spanning some 160 years, from the days of the Comstock lode at Virginia City in 1860 to the giant Round Mountain deposit and heap leach mine operation today.